royaltm/spectrusty-tutorial/step3.md

 The property `paused` will determine if the emulation is paused or if it's running.
 The `turbo` property will control the TURBO mode - if it's ON frames are run as fast as possible without any synchronization.
 Another `flash_tape` property will control our new FLASH TAPE LOAD and SAVE feature.
 I'll explain it a little bit later.
 For now, let's focus on the TURBO mode and the ability to PAUSE your emulator.

-Fo the TURBO mode, create a new method:
+For the TURBO mode, create a new method:

 ```rust
     // run frames as fast as possible until a single frame duration passes in real-time